-The young learner can write simple words, very simple sentences, very simple greetings in messages and postcards; can write his/her name, surname, nationality and address in notes messages and forms; can write short very simple sentences about a familiar topic.
+The young learner can write words and simple sentences, simple greetings in messages and postcards; can write his/her name, surname, nationality and address in notes messages and forms; can write short simple sentences about a familiar topic; can post online short simple statements about him/herself.

-- distinguishes and selects proper familiar words from a given list in order to fill the gaps in a very simple sentence; - labels surrounding objects; - formulates very simple greetings in postcards, by using short standard words or phrases
+- distinguishes and selects proper words from a given list in order to fill the gaps in a very simple sentence; - writes his/her school timetable or daily routine; - formulates simple greetings in postcards, or online communication by using short standard words or phrases;

-- fills the gaps with words referring to the pictures; - describes friends, relatives, characters, objects, beloved animals and objects with very short and disconnected words and very simple sentences; - writes a very short simple postcard; - writes one's own name, address and age on a very simple form; - writes some personal details: one's own first and last name, age, where he/she lives, etc.
+- fills the gaps with words or phrases referring to images and pictures; - describes friends, relatives, characters, objects, beloved animals and objects with simple words and short sentences; - writes a short simple postcard; - writes his/her name, address and age on a simple form; - writes some personal details: his/her first and last name, age, where he/she lives, etc.